 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Dell U3417W is an Ultrawide monitor with an office and productivity focus.
 While the high resolution and large size do make it great for this use, it comes at a high price and for other uses, it isn't as good of a fit.
+See our recommendations for the best curved gaming monitors and the best 34 inch monitors and larger.

 If you've got a large room with wide seating, then the Dell U3417W is a better choice, but if you are interested in gaming in a dark room while sitting directly in front, then the Samsung CF791 is better.
 The Dell U3417W has an IPS panel, giving you better viewing angles whereas the CF791 has a slight better refresh rate and a slightly faster response time resulting in clearer motion.